Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Preliminaries

 where $Y$ is the channel output, $X$ (the transmitted signal) is taken from $\{\pm1\}$, and $Z$ is a zero-mean real-valued Gaussian random variable with variance $\sigma^2$, whose realizations at different time instances are statistically independent. $\sigma$ is a positive constant.

-The binary erasure channel (BEC) is characterized by,
+The binary erasure channel (BEC) is characterized by

-where $Y$ is the channel output. $X$ is the channel input, and is taken from $\{0,1\}$. $\delta \in [0,1]$ is a constant. $\Erasure$ is a symbol indicating an ``erasure'' event.
+where $Y$ is the channel output, $X$ is the channel input, and is taken from $\{0,1\}$, $\varepsilon \in [0,1]$ is a constant.
+The symbol $\Erasure$ indicates an ``erasure'' event.
 We assume that the channel transitions at different time instances are independent.
-We let BEC($\delta$) denote a BEC with crossover probability $\delta$.
+We let BEC($\varepsilon$) denote a BEC with erasure probability $\varepsilon$.

-We define the Shannon limit for the BIAWGNC and BEC in the usual way, as the inverse of the Shannon capacity function: \begin{definition} Let $R \in [0,1]$.
-The BIAWGN (resp.
-BEC) {\it Shannon limit} for rate $R$ is the minimal (resp. maximal) value $\SNRstar$ (resp. erasure probability $\deltastar$) such that reliable communication is possible at rate $R$. \end{definition}